chriz2600/DreamcastHDMI/DCHDMI-LED.md

 #### **LED rapid intermittent blinking**

-Indicates video test pattern generation.
-Only used in test rig or using the `generate_on` console command.
+Indicates video test pattern generation when in test jig.
+The `generate_on` console command does not trigger this status.

 ---